 Tim remarried in 1984 to Miss Jan, however the couple separated after a short time.
-In 1987 he joined the Great American Circus for 36 weeks.
-His multiple appearances as a musician, entertainer, and celebrity included Ed Sullivan shows, Jackie Gleason shows, Arsenio Hall, several commercials, and an MTV game show.
+In 1987 he joined the Great American Circus for thirty-six weeks.
+His multiple appearances as a musician, entertainer, and celebrity included The Ed Sullivan Show, The Jackie Gleason Show, The Arsenio HallShow, several commercials, and an MTV game show.
 He also participated in Howard Stern's New Year's Eve pay-per-view beauty pageant, in which he was a judge and appeared in the horror movie, Blood Harvest, in which he played a clown.
 He would also marry for a third time, to Susan Gardner.

 After a long period of relative obscurity, Tim once again stepped into the spotlight in the mid 1990s.
 He re-surfaced on TV, making appearances on Late Night with Conan O'Brien and Howard Stern's TV show.
 He released several albums, including "Rock" and "I Love Me" in 1993 and "Girl" in 1996.
 The comeback was stopped short however, when on November 30th, 1996, Tiny Tim suffered a heart attack on stage and died shortly after.
 He is entombed in a mausoleum in Lakewood Cemetery in Minneapolis.